top of page

 Flowers from a low angle somewhere in nature with a blue in the background.

-The Healing Retreat is for adult survivors of childhood sexual trauma, defined as any sexual violation experienced by someone under the age of 18.
-More information about what defines child sexual abuse from the organization Generation Five.
+The Healing Retreat is for adult survivors* of childhood sexual trauma, defined as any sexual violation experienced by someone under the age of 18.

 This retreat is intended for those who have already begun their healing journey and are seeking more support by working with others within a sacred circle.